PrefectHQ/prefect/docs/cloud/agents/local.md

 # Local Agent

 The Local Agent is designed to operate in any environment that has Prefect installed.
-Common use cases for the Local Agent include testing Flows on personal machines, running in virtual boxes that don't use external tools such as Docker or Kubernetes, or quickly getting acclimated with using Prefect Cloud.
-The Local Agent is a fully functioning method of executing Flows in conjunction with Prefect Cloud however for production use our recommended use case involves using one of the other Agents which relies on Flows being stored in a containe registry registry for modularity and scale.
+Common use cases for the Local Agent include testing Flows on personal machines, running in virtual boxes that don't use external tools such as Docker or Kubernetes, or quickly getting acclimated with using the Prefect API.
+The Local Agent is a fully functioning method of executing Flows in conjunction with the Prefect API however for production use our recommended use case involves using one of the other Agents which relies on Flows being stored in a containe registry registry for modularity and scale.

 [[toc]]